 I know - strong words, right?
 Life changing seems like something that should be reserved for moving to a new country or having a baby or something grand along those lines.
-But what happens if every day of your life you're in pain and miserable and have to carry that pain with you and then suddenly you're not?
+But what happens if you're in pain and miserable every day and have to carry that pain with you and then suddenly you're not?
 That friends is life changing.
 Going gluten free has done that for me.

 Is it easy going gluten free?